 WHERE TO EAT IN BOHOL

 Giuseppe Pizzeria & Sicilian Roast is one of the best Italian restaurants we’ve been to not just in Bohol, but in all of the Philippines.
-It’s really good.
-Owned and operated by Italian Chef Giuseppe Genco who’s worked at premier hotels like the Hilton, Manila Peninsula, and Shangri-la, this was probably the single best meal we had on this trip.
+It’s owned and operated by Italian Chef Giuseppe Genco who’s worked at premier hotels like the Hilton, Manila Peninsula, and Shangri-la.

 Check out my post on Giuseppe Pizzeria & Sicilian Roast in Bohol for more pictures and information.